 The Freshwater Pom Pom Crab reportedly has pockets of population throughout many tropical and sub-tropical regions in Africa, Asia, and Australia, particularly Madagascar, Taiwan, and New Caledonia.
 It inhabits both brackish and fully freshwater areas and it is suspected that this crab spawns in brackish water and its fry go through a larval stage similar to many crustaceans that live in freshwater as adults but spawn in brackish areas.
 Spawning in the aquarium has not yet been reported.
 Unlike most “freshwater” crabs, this crab is truly fully aquatic.
 However, we recommend keeping your water line relatively low or keeping a lid on your aquarium, as these crabs are occasional escape artists.

-- Very active with peaceful disposition, even with dwarf shrimp
+- Very active with peaceful disposition towards most tank mates

 - Less aggressive than many other crabs

 - Temperature: 68° - 78° F (20° - 25° C)

 - KH: 1 - 5 dKH